atomgalaxy/wg21-throw-from-noexcept/paper.md

 of the function after a failed but ignored precondition check.

 _The authors are aware that ignoring check failures is generally a bad idea.
-Nevertheoless, the `observe` semantic is useful in transitional scenarios, so we chose to keep it; this is no different.
+Nevertheless, the `observe` semantic is useful in transitional scenarios, so we chose to keep it; this is no different.
 Argue with the `observe` semantic._

 The primary use-case for this is newly marking functions `noexcept` or